runners4tme/hapibook/chapter-4.md

 }
 ```

 We need only need to know the id of the destination that we want to delete to get this done, so we start by creating an async function, then we create a variable call id passed through url parameters.
 Now we can use the findOneAndRemove method to delete it.
-We response we the destination delete and appropriate code for this operation.
+We respond with nothing and appropriate code for this operation.

 Lastly we need to find all the destinations.
 Add the following code for finding all the destinations.